 Traditionally, acrobatic skills were kept within families and passed from parents to children.
 This is still true especially among family circus groups nowadays.
 However, most acrobats are now taught by larger scale education systems, as circuses are now made up of many more professionals than they used to be.

-Denise's Dance Connection (Dance Studio) in Rochester, NY offers a variety of Acrobatic classes for students of all ages!
+Dance Connection in Rochester, NY offers a variety of Acrobatic classes for students of all ages!